mikeizbicki/cmc-csci046/topic_07_bst/README.md

            So keep up the good work!
            -->
     1. [Google's VP in charge of hiring people says "GPA’s are worthless as a criteria for hiring, and test scores are worthless" because they don’t predict how productive an employee will be.](https://www.nytimes.com/2014/02/23/opinion/sunday/friedman-how-to-get-a-job-at-google.html)
-    1. Lot's of "culture fit" interview stuff not in your grade:
+    1. Lots of "culture fit" interview stuff not in your grade:
         1. How well do you use your tools (e.g. vim shortcuts)
         1. Do you use markdown formatting correctly (e.g. reporting error messages with code blocks vs inline code)
         1. Do you pronounce things correctly (e.g. deque, OOP)